sourcegraph/about/content/blogposts/2023/building-conc-better-structured-concurrency-for-go.md

 It's difficult to get all three of these right at the same time, so one of the goals I had while writing [Conc's Stream package](https://pkg.go.dev/github.com/sourcegraph/conc/stream#Stream) is to abstract away as much of the complexity for that workflow as possible.

-Now I can write custom functions to handle multiple file streams at once using code simliar to the example below.
-This efficiently and safely gets the contents of each file from a list of file names.
+Now I can I can fetch the contents of multiple files at once using code similar to the example below.
+This efficiently and safely gets the contents of each file from while still maintaining the original order of the stream.

 ```go
 func streamFileContents(ctx context.Context, fileNames <-chan string, fileContents chan<- string) {